 That night, Rubio tore two knee ligaments in the closing moments of the close loss, and the Wolves' season quickly swirled down the drain.
 Kevin Love was injured as well and the team would only win five more games.

 Rubio returned to play in 57 games in the next season and all 82 last year, but he never felt as comfortable as he did as a rookie.
 He shot 36 percent in 2012-13 and 38 percent last season.
 Critics point to those numbers as reason for the Wolves to be cautious in signing him to a big-money extension even though Rubio has been among the league leaders in assists and steals since he returned from his injury.

-If a deal is not reached by Oct.
-31, Rubio will become a restricted free agent next summer.
+If the two sides don't reach agreement on a contract by Friday night, Rubio will become a restricted free agent next summer.